-We collect our information independently from public sources like company websites, dance publications, and Guidestar nonprofit reports.
-Fiscal data is derived solely from Forms-990 or from company annual reports.
+We collect our information independently from public sources like company websites and press releases.
+Fiscal data is derived solely from Forms 990 obtained via ProPublica’s Nonprofit Explorer or from company-released annual reports and financial audits.

-Originally founded as a project to research current and recent choreographic works, DDP grew into an organization with pending nonprofit status and a database housing over 2,300 records of choreographic work.
-The project has also expanded to house records of ballet festival repertoires and leadership, choreographic fellowships, ballet competitions, summer intensives, musical compositions that accompany dance works, production staff, boards of directors, and initiatives by companies to promote an equitable environment.
+Originally founded as a project to research current and recent choreographic works, DDP grew into a 501(c)(3) nonprofit operating a database that houses over 2,300 records of choreographic work (and counting!).
+Since our official launch in 2019, we have also expanded our research to include dance festival repertoire and leadership, choreographic fellowships/residencies, ballet competitions, summer intensives, ballet schools, musical compositions that accompany dance works, production staff, boards of directors, and initiatives by companies to promote an equitable environment.

 Below, see several articles and studies that serve as inspiration and support for our own research and advocacy.